Corsaka/srcomapi/README.md

 A Python 3 implementation of the speedrun.com REST API. `pip install srcomapi`

 Does not support Python 2.
-Sorry.
+It's been half a decade since 2.7 hit EOL.
+C'mon.

 Usage
 =====

+Documentation of the API itself is available at [speedruncomorg/api](https://github.com/speedruncomorg/api/)

 Start
 -----